It is Possible to Visit Provence on a Budget Holiday

 Traditional vacationers can always opt for the glittering shores of Côte d’Azur or the mystic beaches of Porquerolles.
 Some of the best bathing spots are on either side of Marseille: the small portside town of Cassis or the more family-friendly beach of Grande Mer.

 Cassis gives way to the Calanques de Cassis with incredible limestones and steep-sided valleys.
-You can take a breath-taking hike and drop-down into the warm waters of the sea.
+You can take a breath-taking hike and drop down into the sea’s warm waters.
 Otherwise, the beachside of Sainte Croix offers a more Mediterranean beach experience and hosts the most popular sports in the summer months.